MICC Fort Belvoir employees recognized for support to the Army Warfighter Brain Health Task Force

 |0

-This work, MICC Fort Belvoir employees recognized for support to the Army Warfighter Brain Health Task Force [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MICC Fort Belvoir employees recognized for support to the Army Warfighter Brain Health Task Force, by Jose Rodriguez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-MICC Fort Belvoir employees recognized for support to the Army Warfighter Brain Health Task Force